A BRIEF HISTORY OF ABERDEEN, SCOTLAND

 ABERDEEN IN THE 18th CENTURY

-During the 18th century life became more civilised and comfortable (for the well off anyway!).
+During the 18th century life became more civilized and comfortable (for the well off anyway!).
 From 1721 the streets of Aberdeen were lit with oil lamps.
 In the same year it gained a primitive fire engine.
 Also in 1721 the first Episcopalian meeting house, St Pauls, was built.

 The Royal Infirmary was built in Woolman hill in 1741.
 Also a man named Robert Gordon left money in his will to build a 'hospital'.
 It was actually a school for 14 boys and it was built in 1743.